barebox/barebox/Documentation/devel/contributing.rst

    b4 shazam -M https://lore.barebox.org/$messageid # replace with link

-Fixes should apply on master and new features on the next branch.
+Base your work on ``master``.
+Fixes are applied there directly, new features go to ``next`` first.
+See :ref:`patch_flow` for the branches involved and what happens to a patch after it has been picked up from the list.

 If a series fails to apply, ``b4`` can determine/guess the base and have ``FETCH_HEAD`` point at it::